jakwings/fd/README.md

             does not contain any {}, then a {} will be appended as an argument to the program.
 A single semicolon ; will terminate the argument list.
             With --threads=1 commands will run sequentially.
-When both multi -threading and multiplexing are enabled commands will not receive input from the terminal.
+When multi -threading is enabled and multiplexing is not enabled, commands will not receive input from the terminal.

     -v, --verbose
             Show warnings about file permissions, loops caused by symlinks, I/O